 Quick suggestions for WPEngine team:

-Over all, if money is not an issue and you looking for a managed hosting solution for your WordPress blog, WPEngine is a good choice.
-It may not be for everyone (Due to high-pricing), but it’s for people who are facing hosting issues with growing traffic, and looking for a hassle-free solutions.
-I will be sharing complete review, and more details/tutorials in coming days, for now you can check out WPEngine, and subscribe to Email newsletter for more updates.
+Overall, if money is not an issue and you looking for a managed hosting solution for your WordPress blog, WPEngine is a good choice.
+It may not be for everyone (Due to high-pricing), but it’s for people who are facing hosting issues with growing traffic and looking for a hassle-free solution.
+I will be sharing more details/tutorials in coming days, for now, you can check out WPEngine, and subscribe to the Email newsletter for more updates.